GLOBAL MARKETS-Stocks rise, oil gains as Crimea remains in focus

 NEW YORK, March 21 (Reuters) - World markets steadied on Friday after a volatile week driven by speculation over shifts in U.S. monetary policy, with equities around the globe on the rise and the euro up against the dollar, while crude oil rose on fear of supply disruptions over Crimea.

-Stocks on Wall Street traded near break-even after the benchmark S&P 500 index earlier in the session hit a record intra-day high as equities were boosted by Moscow’s assertion that no other Ukrainian region would be subject to intervention.
+The benchmark S&P 500 index hit a record intra-day high as equities were boosted by Moscow’s assertion that no other Ukrainian region would be subject to intervention.

-But Brent crude rose to just below $107 a barrel as U.S. sanctions against Russia, the world’s second-largest oil exporter, kept fears of a supply disruption alive.
+But Brent crude rose more than 1 percent to above $107 a barrel as U.S. sanctions against Russia, the world’s second-largest oil exporter, kept fears of a supply disruption alive.

 Brent remained on track for a fourth weekly loss, however, and President Vladimir Putin signed laws completing Russia’s annexation of Crimea on Friday.